-Images of Melasma (13)
+Images of Melasma: Treatment and Prevention (13)

 Who's At Risk?

-- Although the condition is more common in women, men can also have melasma.
+Although the condition is more common in women, men can also have melasma.

 Signs & Symptoms

 Last modified on September 28th, 2023 at 4:56 pm

 Not sure what to look for?

 Try our new Rash and Skin Condition Finder